olle/griddr/README.md

 padding/margin and borders, really made the job difficult.
-In order to align and float content, you had to resort to using hacks like `trans.gif`, a 1x1 transparent GIF, together with `width` or `height` attributes in order to stretch out cells where needed.
+In order to align and float content, you had to resort to using hacks like `trans.gif`, a 1x1 transparent GIF, together with `width` or `height` attributes in order to stretch out cells where necessary.
 I remember doing a left sidebar layout, with nested inner tables, and almost going nuts, because the designer wanted right floats - which was probably impossible back then.
 I don't know how that all ended, but I remember learning a lot.